uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

 # Getting Started

-## Prepare your Repo
-Create a repository on Github for your github hosted page.

-* If using a **User or Organization site**, the repo must be named `${username}.github.io`
-    * raw html must be served on the master branch directly
-* If using a project site, the repo can be named anything,
-    * raw html can also be on the master branch in a directory named `/docs`

 Clone the repository, change directory into the repo.
 Create a branch named `src` and initialize a `python3` virtual environment.